Teresa Labriola

 Teresa Labriola (17 February 1873 – 6 February 1941) was an Italian writer, jurist, and feminist.
 The daughter of Antonio Labriola, a renowned Marxist thinker, Labriola served as the first Italian woman lawyer.

 Life

 From the time she was a student, Teresa Labriola was passionately involved in the nascent Italian feminist movement.
 Upon graduating, she held the position of Professor of Law at the University of Rome, making her the first female lawyer in Italy.
+Since 1906, Labriola was working with organizations who helped all women no matter of their economic or cultural status get the power to vote.

 With the outbreak of World War I, Labriola embraced interventionist and nationalist positions, distancing herself from her family's Marxist convictions and becoming highly critical of socialism and communism.

 During the fascist period in Italy before the Second World War, Labriola was one of the regime's most perseverant propagandists, stating that a woman's primary role was to be a mother and that education was secondary.
 However she eventually became disillusioned with the fascist regime after women became increasingly excluded from public life in Italy.
 She died in poverty after a long illness.